 But people are still stuck in the past and have the knowledge from four or six years ago.
 VMware Horizon has evolved into a very mature virtual apps and desktops solution and at the same time VMware’s products evolved as well and the story and product portfolio are better than ever.

-Would have asked me a few years ago, no matter if I would be still with Citrix or already with VMware, VMware Horizon had some (feature) gaps and differences (e.g. display protocol) compared to Citrix.
-But Horizon has transformed into a equal player in the market and can do the same as CVAD (formerly XenDesktop and XenApp).
+Would have asked me a few years ago, no matter if I would be still with Citrix or already with VMware, VMware Horizon had some serious (feature) gaps and differences (e.g. display protocol) compared to Citrix.
+But Horizon has transformed into a equal player in the market and can do almost the same as CVAD (formerly XenDesktop and XenApp).

 Let’s see which enhancements or new features have been released in the last 18 months for Horizon:

 - A lot of enhancements and closed feature gaps for the Horizon HTML5 console (now default)

 - RDS Drain Mode and RDSH Load Balancing configurable from UI

 - Increased CPA (Cloud Pod Architecture) scale up to 250k sessions

 - vGPU vMotion (came with vSphere 6.7 U1)